 As awful as most video game movies are, some did achieve respectable success.
 A notable example is 2019’s Detective Pikachu.

 Others pleased long-time fans of the games but bored general viewers to tears; or vice versa.
-Optimistically speaking, this suggests that those film adaptations could have worked had the producers found the correct balance between fan service and popular appeal.
+Optimistically speaking, this suggests that such film adaptations could have worked had the producers found the correct balance between fan service and popular appeal.
 Another way of putting it would be that those producers failed to understand the two markets these movies target.

-In the hands of directors and actors who truly understand what the original games are celebrated for, I think such film adaptations would be wonderfully entertaining.
+In the hands of directors and actors who truly understand what the original masterpieces are celebrated for, I think such film adaptations would be wonderfully entertaining.
 Who knows?
-They might even earn the game franchises themselves millions of new fans, on top of welcoming back old ones.
+They might even earn the franchises themselves millions of new fans, on top of welcoming back old ones.

 1. The Legend of Zelda

 There are many fan-made movies and mock trailers online for Nintendo’s most enduring RPG franchise.
 Every so often, there are also rumors about a movie adaptation in the works.
 To give an example, in 2015, Forbes reported a possible collaboration between Netflix and Nintendo for a live-action Legend of Zelda show.

 In spite of these, and more than 30 years after the first Zelda adventure, no official Zelda film adaptation exists.
 There’s none in the works too.
 Baffling as this is, some fans believe it’s due to Nintendo being highly resistant to film adaptations of her best titles.
 This is no thanks to the box office flop and embarrassment that was 1993’s Super Mario Bros.